This post has been published on the 'London Progressive Journal' website on 24th December 2013.

 Thank you to RTRFM for inviting me to speak about my exhibition The Assassination of Judy Garland

 Opening 6pm 2nd August until 11th August.
 Opening times Monday - Sunday 10am - 5pm.
 I am holding my 5th solo exhibition of my paintings - The Assassination of Judy Garland - at 464 Smart Space, a fairly new urban

 Even though this is a relatively small series of paintings, I'm very thankful that it has got so much coverage and interest by people intrigued by the actual content.
 For an artist, that's rare and I don't take it for granted.
 The Qouch is the publishing arm of The

-The Novocaine's new singles Freedom Please & Till Death have my artwork White Noise on the cover.
-You can learn more about them and listen to their previous tracks on their MySpace page: http://www.myspace.com/novocaines.
-This new
+The Novocaine's new singles Freedom Please & Till Death have my artwork White Noise on the cover (click on the links).
+This new sound connects with metal in a really original way, while keeping what's

 A print of my painting A Parable of A Physicist And Twin Torsos, with text from myself and Professor Caslav Brukner of the Faculty of Physics at the University of Vienna, will be included in the poster session of a new workshop on quantum biology